pallavi-rao/minipaypal/README.md

-This is a very basic implementation of paypal like website using Node.js.
+This is a very basic implementation of paypal like application using Node.js.

 ## Setup
 Assumption : You have MySQL installed and a database created.